LobaDK/QuantumKat_discordbot/README.md

 `?Chatclear`Clears the entire chat history for the user, in the current server, that initiated the command.
 Useful in case the prompts are starting to return garbage/deteriorated text, or they just wanna start new a chat.
 ### shared[command]
 `?Shared[command]` All commands have an additional shared version where a prompt is not tied to a specific user i.e. everyone in a server is sharing the same history.
 The only difference in the commands here is that clearing is limited to the bot owner, server owner and server moderators
+### View chat status
+`?chatstatus` Checks and shows if there's an API key present.
+If there's also a session key, it attempts to get the current monthly total spending